player-03/echoes/README.md

 - `Echoes.addSystem()`, `Echoes.hasSystem()`, and `Echoes.removeSystem()` have been replaced by `system.activate()`, `system.active`, and `system.deactivate()`, respectively.
 - `Entity.getComponents()` now returns a list of `ComponentStorage` instances, instead of a map.
 If you prefer the old format, you can perform an implicit cast: `var map:Map<String, Dynamic> = Entity.getComponents()`.
 - Systems no longer receive `@:remove` events when deactivated.
-For instance, a system removed by `Echoes.removeSystem()` won't receive a bunch of events.
 - `View.entities` is now an `Array` rather than a `List`.
 You can still iterate over it as before, but you'll have to call `contains()` rather than `has()` if you want to check existence.
 - `Echoes.activeEntities` and `View.entities` may be re-ordered when entities or their components are removed.
 You can set `-D echoes_stable_order` to preserve the order, potentially at the cost of speed.
 - `@:remove` listeners are no longer allowed to add back the component that's currently being removed.
 They may still add other components as normal.